TheNickest/deno-lint-plugin/README.md

 ## Result 📋

-A rule that checks if a declared function's name starts with an upper case letter i.e. more or less conforms to pascalCase.
+A rule that checks if a declared function's name starts with an upper case letter and prohibits this practice i.e. more or less conforms to pascalCase.

 ## Tests 🧪